wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 1. Cancel out by searching for AAD again.

    Various roles can be can be defined for a tenant - LIMIT: Up to 2,000 roles per individual tenant.

+   READ: <a target="_blank" href="https://medium.com/microsoftazure/how-to-perform-role-assignments-on-azure-resources-from-an-azure-devops-pipeline-c9f4dc10d0a4">Role Assignments on Azure Resources from Azure Pipelines</a>

    <a name="GlobalAdmin"></a>